deadrepo/PolygonTokenLKY/README.md

  ![](images/ContractDeploy.JPG)

-15) It will bring you to a testnet site and copy the yellow address
+15) It will bring you to a testnet site and copy the yellow address like below

   ![](images/Info.JPG)